PASTORAL INFORMATION FOR EVERYONE, REGARDING THE CHALLENGES,

 or need for the Church in our area, both now, and in the years to come.

-It is also estimated that there are over 60,000 Catholics living
+and it is estimated that there are over 60,000 Catholics

 Sadly many have given up on their faith so may never want a priest,